Jessica Bennett (Passions): Danica Stewart (2003–2008)

 Jessica didn't believe she had the strength to leave Spike, but she was given a vision of her future by Endora and that gave her the strength to move back into her father's house.
 The same day she moved in, she learned that she was pregnant with Spike's baby.
-Spike wanted her to sell the baby and she refused, running to Tabitha's house next door for safety.
+Spike wanted her to sell the baby, but she refused, running to Tabitha's house next door for safety.

 Spike tried to kill Jessica by burying her in a crate.
 Jessica's family and friends searched everywhere for her, but they were too late; Jessica and her unborn baby's spirits left her body.
 However, Kay had everyone pray to God for Jessica's safe return before they unburied her, causing their spirits to return to Jessica's body.
 After unburying her, Eve was able to wake up Jessica.
 She was at home with policeman guarding her because Spike broke out of jail.
 Sam soon discovered Jessica's role in the murders and was about to arrest her, but thanks to the magical intervention by her novice witch sister Kay, Spike was revealed to be the murderer and arrested by Paloma Lopez-Fitzgerald.

 Jessica returned to Harmony on January 7, 2008, after staying in a convent with her cousin Charity in order to give birth away from Spike and those that she felt were judging her.
 Either in late 2007 or early January 2008, Jessica gave birth to a son, whom she named Samuel Bennett after her father and grandfather; she eventually gave the boy the middle name of Herbert at the demand of Spike, whose legal first name is Herbert.

 Kay has since mentioned that Jessica entered rehab to make sure she stayed clean and to keep herself and Samuel away from Spike.

 Jessica returned on July 16, 2008, to wish Kay luck for her wedding to Miguel.
 She revealed that she had reconciled with Reese, and was continuing in rehab with her son Sam by her side.
 Jessica did not attend Kay and Miguel's wedding due to the temptations of alcohol.
-It is revealed in the series finale, Jessica has powers like her sister, cousin, and mother.
+It is revealed in the series finale that Jessica has powers like her sister, cousin, and mother.

 Supernatural incidents

-Although a Standish woman, Jessica seemingly did not inherit the Standish powers, but Jessica believes in both her mother and cousin's visions and powers.
+Although a Standish woman, Jessica seemingly did not inherit the Standish powers, but Jessica believes in both her mother's and cousin's visions and powers.
 Even though Jessica seemingly has no powers, she has an uncanny ability to see through evil.
-In the series finale of "Passions", it is revealed by Kay that Jessica also received the Standish powers and she is also a witch; however, she chooses not to use them.
+In the series finale of Passions, it is revealed by Kay that Jessica also received the Standish powers and she is also a witch; however, she chooses not to use them.